WebSlinger88/Quizzical/TESTING.md

 * To the right-hand side of the timer is the score tally.
 The score tally updates automatically depending on whether the user answers correctly or incorrectly.
 The user is awarded ten (10) points for a correct answer and deducted three (3) points for an incorrect answer.
 If the user does not answer a question, this is considered an incorrect answer, thus resulting in a point deduction.
 There are a total of one hundred (100) points to be earned and minus thirty (-30) to be deducted.
-These limits are reachableas tested through multiple plays.
+These limits are reachable as tested through multiple plays.

 * The Questions page has been tested across multiple devices and browsers: Chrome, Firefox, Safari, Samsung, iPhone, Amazon... to name a few.
 Each device and browser displayed the Questions page perfectly and it was found that the page was responsive without any issues.